DiamondNath07/Tribute-Page-Review/README.md

 **I am performing this code review using the following parameters**

-- Installing the HTML/CSS linters to check if there's linters error
 - Accessing the HTML semantic tags if they are correctly used
 - Accessing the Github workflow
 - And checking the CSS best practises as well.